 O joyous Light of the holy glory

-Now that we have come to the setting of the sun
+having come to the setting of the sun

-and behold the light of evening,
+and beholding the light of evening,

-we praise God, Father, Son and Holy Spirit.
+we praise God: Father, Son and Holy Spirit.

 O Son of God, Giver of Life.